sabre-io/sabre.io/source/dav/browser-plugin.md

 SabreDAV ships with a plugin that adds directory indexes, just like many webservers do.
-This makes your server a lot friendlier on the eyes when opening it with a webbrowser, and is also extremely handy for debugging.
+This makes your server a lot friendlier on the eyes when opening it with a web browser, and is also extremely handy for debugging.

 Setting up
 ----------